acbilson/chaos-content/posts/kingdom-manifesto.md

 **Discovery over instruction**

-Discipleship meetings facilitate discovery of the Bible's claims whatever prior experience an individual may possess.
+Discipleship meetings facilitate the discovery of the Bible's claims whatever prior experience an individual may possess.
 All participants grant space for others to learn at their own pace, and actively avoid building knowledge hierarchies.

 **Innovation over conformity**